mitchweaver/suckless/st/inactive/README.md

 Something with my dwm doesn't allow this to work, need to research.

-## single-buffering
+## single-buffering / st-w3mimage

-This used to be needed to allow w3m-image to work, but now st-w3m patch is a much better solution.
-Saving for historical purposes in case its useful for anything later.
+Two different methods of getting w3mimage to work in st.
+Both are buggy in their own ways.